-LIST OF TABLES AND FIGURES

-Table 1 .
-List of sites that will use this SOP to sample in wetlands or wetland-like conditions.
-Table 2.
-Equipment list - Additional and alternate supplies for soil sampling in wetland or wetland-like plots, all bout types Table 3.
-Equipment list - Additional and alternate supplies for conducting a N transformation incubation in wetland or wetland-like plots28 Figure 1.
-Components of the Multi-stage Sludge Sampler Figure 2.
+APPENDIX A APPENDIX B APPENDIX C APPENDIX D SITE-SPECIFIC INFORMATION......32 LIST OF TABLES AND FIGURES Table 2.
+Equipment list - Additional and alternate supplies for soil sampling in wetland or wetland-like Table 3.
+Equipment list - Additional and alternate supplies for conducting a N transformation incubation Figure 2.
 Different size bags to use for N-transformation incubations.
-Small bag is for the sample ID8 Figure 3.
-Gridded plot map used for marking X,Y sampling locations10 Figure 4.
-Example soil core catcher that comes with the AMS Multi-Stage Sampler12 Figure 5.
-Measuring standing water depth at a flooded sample location12 Figure 6.
-Technician preparing to collect an O horizon monolith in Alaska, using shoulder-length gloves and a hori hori13 Figure 7.
-Example of a typical wetland soil core demonstrating a poorly defined boundary between O and M horizons (Photo credit: US Environmental Protection Agency).
-Note that gloves should be worn by NEON technicians when handling soil samples15 Figure 8.
-Schematic of a TOS soil sampling plot, with green stars indicating the three X,Y sampling locations
+Small bag is for the sample Figure 3.
+Gridded map of a 40 x 40 m soil plot.
+Plots are divided into four 20 x 20 m subplots with a soil Figure 6.
+Measuring standing water depth at a flooded sample location.......17 Figure 7.
+Technician preparing to collect an O horizon monolith in Alaska, using shoulder-length gloves Figure 8.
+Example of a typical wetland soil core demonstrating a poorly defined boundary between O and M horizons19 Figure 9.
+Schematic of a TOS soil sampling plot, with green star indication the three X,Y sampling